hia3/CliPP/README.md

 A lot of the interface design, and many template-solutions inherits from the design in boost::python.

-CliPP as a whole relies heavily on the Boost 1.32 library.

 Originally developed by Peder Holt.

 This is fork from http://clipp.sourceforge.net/